gaurav-karki2058/plsql-fcc/README.md

 # plsql-fcc
-plsql test by creating a bsaic sample database for universe
+plsql test by creating a basic sample database for universe.